 One of the main benefits to including open space for habitat and recreation metrics in the IRWMP is the opportunity it creates for a more connected region.
-The OSHARP provides a mechanism for the County, cities, water resource agencies, conservancies, and stakeholders to work together to set region-wide goals and objectives.
+The OSHARTM provides a mechanism for the County, cities, water resource agencies, conservancies, and stakeholders to work together to set region-wide goals and objectives.
 These goals and objectives can then be implemented at the subregional level through the IRWMP project grant program process.

 The ability to form partnerships and collaborate to develop multi-purpose project and programs provides even greater opportunity to ensure the long-range success of the program.
-The 2006 IRWMP is considered a living document that will be reviewed and updated on a regular basis, which creates further opportunities to refine the criteria and targets developed during this planning effort as new information becomes available.
+The 2006 IRWMP, as modified by subsequent updates, is considered a living document that will be reviewed and updated on a regular basis, which creates further opportunities to refine the criteria and targets developed during this planning effort as new information becomes available.

 As with any undertaking that attempts to comprehensively address open spaces needs in a region the size of the GLAC there are challenges to be overcome.
 These include gaps in information, insufficient research, high levels of urbanization, and high land values.
-The OSHARP addresses these challenges by providing a series of recommendations, which if implemented over time will aid in achieving the targets.
+The OSHARTM includes a set of recommendations, which are intended to set forth strategies to reduce or overcome many of these challenges.
+Overall, one should be optimistic as challenges create opportunities.